Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 Author
     name
     aliases
-User
-    name

-where:
-- there is a many to many relationship between Book and Author.
+where there is a many to many relationship between Book and Author.
 ```

+When using normalization, we have to perform a `JOIN` to retrieve the relationship between `Book` and `Author`.
+This incurs a performance penalty.
+We could of course embed one entity into the other, but this would also come with some serious drawbacks.
+We can no longer effeciently perform search on the embedded document, since we would first need to iterate through all the parent documents.

+We would also have lots of duplicate data.
+If we embedded the `Author` entity inside the `Book` entity, we many have multiple `Author` records representing the same author.
+If we wanted to update that author, we would need to update the information in multiple `Book` documents

 ### Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API.